 He is the editor of three philosophy books, Why We Fight, Why We Need Love, and Why Our Decisions Don't Matter.
 His essays have appeared in the New York Times, The Daily Telegraph, The Times, The Guardian, and ELLE Men (China) -- where he writes the monthly 'New Yorker' column.
 He has also written for the stage, National Public Radio, and the BBC.

-Simon teaches part-time at SVA in Manhattan, and is involved in the Rutgers Early College Humanities Program for young adults living in under-served communities.
-In 2013, he founded Writers for Children, an organization which helps young people build confidence in their talent, through annual writing awards.
+Simon teaches part-time at the School of Visual Arts in Manhattan, and frequently hosts creative writing courses.
+In 2013 he founded Writers for Children, a project which helps young people build confidence in their literary abilities through annual monetary writing awards.

-He lives in Brooklyn with his wife and daughter.
+He lives in Williamsburg, Brooklyn with his wife, daughter, and Tuesday the rabbit.